mmorehea/NeuroMiner/README.md

 ======================

 Variable types in this dataset include both numeric and categorical.
-If they are to be used as predictors, it is important to check the correlation or collinearity amongst the predictors.
+If the numeric variables are to be used as predictors, it is important to check the correlation or collinearity amongst the predictors.

     #Some variables need to be properly defined.
     master$Fractal_Dim<- as.numeric(master$Fractal_Dim)